Why a Thrust Bearing is Important

 • Define the application: what is the design intended to do?
-This includes shaft dimensions or space dimensions for the thrust bearing.
+Also include shaft dimensions or space dimensions for the thrust bearings.

-• Force or load against the bearing: What is the total pressure or load pressing on the thrust bearing?
+• Force or load against the bearing: What pressure or load is pressing on the thrust bearings?

-• Thrust bearing preload: Bearing preload is a predetermined load applied to a bearing and is separate from application loads.
-Preload is a design consideration to increase rigidity, decrease vibration, and sliding friction.
-When evaluating the total load, preload needs to be considered and added to the application load.
+• Preload: Bearing preload is a predetermined load applied to a bearing and is separate from application loads.
+Preload is a design consideration to increase rigidity and decrease vibration and sliding friction.
+Preload must be considered and added to the application load when evaluating the total load.

 • RPM of the application?